iamdcj/javascripts/core/scope/closure/README.md

 #### **2. Lexical Scoping**

-The second part of closure is `Lexical Scope`; JavaScript has lexical scope, scopes are defined by how programmers structure the source code, and nesting of lexical environments(scopes) is common practice in JS applications;
+The second part of closure is [`Lexical Scope`](./../lexical-scope); JavaScript utitlises lexical scope; scopes are defined by how programmers structure the source code, and nesting of lexical environments(scopes) is common practice in JS applications;

 ```
 // Global Scope (Global Lexical Environemnt)